Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 "I'll get around to it eventually"

 This is procrastination, and it has a quantifiable cost.
-If your iPhone 12 Pro Max is worth $251 today and you wait six months, it might be worth $220.
-That's $31 you paid for the privilege of procrastinating.
-Would you pay someone $31 to delay doing a 10-minute task?
-Because that's effectively what you're doing.
+If your iPhone 12 Pro Max is worth its current peak today and you wait six months, it will be worth meaningfully less.
+That gap is what you pay for the privilege of procrastinating.
+Would you pay someone for the convenience of delaying a 10-minute task?
+Because that is effectively what you are doing.

 "It's not worth the hassle"

 With a modern buyback service, the "hassle" is about 5 minutes of active time.
 Go to GadgetRenu's website, select your model and condition, get an instant quote, accept it, and they send you a free shipping label.
-Pack the phone in any box, drop it at USPS, and get paid in 3-5 days.
+Pack the phone in any box, drop it at USPS, and get paid within three business days after delivery.
 There's no eBay listing to create, no buyer messages to answer, no fraud risk to worry about.

 If you have any old phone — even one you think might be too old or too damaged to sell — check what it's worth.
 The result might surprise you.
 GadgetRenu accepts iPhones in all conditions and ships from anywhere in the U.S. with their free insured USPS labels.

-And for the curious: the average American household has 2.3 unused electronics sitting in drawers.
-If each is worth $100-200, that's $230-460 in cash waiting to be collected.
+And for the curious: the average American household has multiple unused electronics sitting in drawers, often worth hundreds of dollars in cash waiting to be collected.
 Read more in our guide: Your Old Devices Are Worth More Than You Think

 How to Sell Your Old iPhone to GadgetRenu (5-Minute Process)